Facenapalm/WikidataBot/README.md

 The script does not set developer, publisher, series and genres.
 However, if you're processing the series of similar games, you can pass them as named arguments.
 For instance, `-developer Q193559` would set Valve (Q193559) as a developer for each processed or created item.
 Launch the script with `-h` key to get the list of available arguments.

 `-o [filename]` key would create a file and fill it with a list of processed or created item IDs.
-You can later use it in different bots, e. g.
+You can later use it in other bots, e. g.
 [ID Seekers](#id-seekers).

 ## ID Seekers